 Is your money controlling you rather than you controlling your money?
-Then read on for the five best lessons from personal finance bloggers I’ve learned this year.
+Then read on for the five best lessons from personal finance bloggers I’ve learned that have fixed my money mindset.

-Some of you who have been with me for a while may have noticed that I have very few posts about money (and the ones that are are inextricably linked to organization) for a blog that has home management as one of its core themes.
+Some of you who have been with me for a while may have noticed I have very few posts about money (and the ones that I do are are inextricably linked to organization) for a blog that has home-management as one of its core themes.

 There’s a simple reason for that – I probably wouldn’t be someone you’d go to for money advice.

 There’s a lot of things in my life I’ve done wrong with money.
 Some people would say having my first child at 19 when I was a full-time university student with no assets and no job was a bad money decision – credit cards were always in use and money was always tight.
 But I made that work and my kids never missed out on anything.